Jonathan Koppell

 Jonathan Koppell is the President of Montclair State University, Montclair New Jersey.
 He previously served as dean of the Watts College of Public Service & Community Solutions and Provost for Public Service and Social Impact at Arizona State University.

 Education

-Koppell holds a bachelor's degree from Harvard University and both a doctorate and master's degree from the University of California at Berkeley.
+Koppell holds a bachelor's degree from Harvard University and both a doctorate and master's degree from the University of California, Berkeley.
 His career in public service began as a Research Assistant with the Office of Federal Housing Enterprise Oversight in Washington, D.C. from 1993-1995.
 In 1999, Koppell served as a Guest Scholar at the Brookings Institution while simultaneously holding the title of Markle Fellow of the New America Foundation.

 Career

 In 2003, Koppell served as Fulbright Lecturer and Professor of Public Administration and Public Policy at Fudan University in Shanghai, China.
 In 2006, Koppell was named an associate professor at Yale University of Political Science and the Director of the university’s Millstein Center for Corporate Governance and Performance.
 Koppell became Chairman of the City of New Haven, Connecticut Development Commission in 2008.
 In 2012 the National Academy of Public Administration chose Koppell as one of its nearly 800 Fellows.